arogozhnikov/python3_with_pleasure/README.md

 Python 2 and Python 3 co-exist for almost 10 years, but right now it is time that we *should* move to Python 3.

 There are issues with migration, but the advantages worth it.
-Your research and production code should benefit significantly from moving to Python 3-only codebase.
+Your research and production code should become safer, shorter, and more readable after moving to Python 3-only codebase.

 And I can't wait for the bright moment when libraries drop support for Python 2 and completely enjoy new language features.

-Following migrations will be smoother: ["we will never do this kind of backwards-incompatible change again"](https://snarky.ca/why-python-3-exists/)
+Following migrations are promised to be smoother: ["we will never do this kind of backwards-incompatible change again"](https://snarky.ca/why-python-3-exists/)

 ### Links